charles-adedotun/langchain-convo-chain/README.md

 ## Authors and Acknowledgement

 This project was created by Charles Adedotun.
-Special thanks to OpenAI for providing the GPT-3.5 model and the langchain library for providing tools for building conversational AI applications.

 ## License